-Believe it or not the high school strength and conditioning coaches community is very small and unfortunately not all high schools have a designated strength coach.
-With just about any position in any career it takes failure, experience, trial and error and practice to be considered one of the best and there is only so much a formal education can prepare anyone for.
-I decided to go straight to your peers and I asked them “What is the best advice you received as a high school strength coach? or what advice would you give to a brand new high school strength coach?”
-And of course one of the best attributes of the coaching community is that they love to share their experiences and knowledge with everyone and anyone looking to learn.
+Believe it or not, the community of high school strength and conditioning coaches is very small and unfortunately not all high schools have designated strength and conditioning coaches.
+With just about any position in any career, it takes a lot of experience, failure, trial and error, and practice to be considered one of the best coaches.
+We decided to go straight to your coaching peers and asked “What is the best advice you received as high school strength and conditioning coaches?
+Also what advice would you give to brand new high school strength and conditioning coaches?”
+One of the best attributes of the coaching community is that they love to share their experience and knowledge with everyone and anyone looking to learn.

 This is very important for a new coach or anyone who just likes to put their head down and work.
 It’s not always that easy and building relationships can go a long way for anyone and especially when you’re a high school strength coach.
 Kevin O’Neil is the Director of Strength and Conditioning for The Noble and Greenough School in Massachusetts.
 “Realize the importance of relationships.
 You’ll need to form relationships with a wide variety of folks”.
 Coach O’Neil goes into more detail with each category of relationships at the high school level.